nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

-- **Mainstream OS**: Windows, Linux, Unix, MacOS
+- **Mainstream OS**: Windows, Linux, Unix, MacOS.
 - **CLI**: Command Line Interface - A way of interacting with a computer system by inputting lines of text.
 The keyboard is primarily used.
 - **GUI**: Graphical User Interface - A way of interacting with a computer system where graphical elements such as windows, buttons, and menus are used.
-- **Private contact detail**: A contact detail that is not meant to be shared with others
+- **Private contact detail**: A contact detail that is not meant to be shared with others.
-- **HR**: Human Resource - people responsible for finding, hiring, and training employees
+- **HR**: Human Resources - A department responsible for finding, hiring, and training employees.
 - **Job candidate**: An applicant who is being considered for a job.
 The applicant is not yet an employee.

 ## **Appendix: Instructions for manual testing**